 Non-Interest Expenses.
-Non-interest expenses increased 1%.
-Compensation and benefits expense increased 13% primarily reflecting Discover's share (\$17 million) of the incremental compensation expense related to equity awards to retirement-eligible employees (see "Stock-Based Compensation" herein).
-Marketing and business development expense decreased 18% due to lower marketing and advertising costs.
+Non-interest expenses increased 4% and 2% in the quarter and six month period ended May 31, 2006.
+Compensation and benefits expense increased 7% and 10% in the quarter and six month period, primarily reflecting higher incentive-based compensation accruals.
+The six month period ended May 31, 2006 included Discover's share (\$17 million) of the incremental compensation expense related to equity awards to retirement-eligible employees (see "Stock Based-Compensation" herein).
+Excluding compensation and benefits expense, non-interest expenses increased 2% in the quarter and decreased 2% in the six month period.
+Marketing and business development expenses decreased 8% and 13% in the quarter and six month period due to lower marketing and advertising costs.
+Professional services expenses increased 26% and 11% in the quarter and six month period primarily due to an increase in legal and consulting fees associated with the acquisition of Goldfish.